Thomas O. Enders: U.S. Ambassador to Canada, 1976–1979

-As ambassador to Canada, Enders set the stage for the historic CUSFTA: he fired up talk of free trade with Canada; he engaged policymakers, business people and Canadians in general in a future-oriented dialogue to define a shared North-American destiny, reversing Prime Minister Pierre Trudeau's third option and East-West blueprint for Canada's economic development.
+As ambassador to Canada, Enders set the stage for the historic CUSFTA.

-Introducing himself in an interview with Bruce Philips on CTV on 11 April 1976, Enders said: "We think that the Canadian-American relationship is one that has a lot of opportunities as well as clearly some differences that have to be solved.
+Introducing himself in an interview with Bruce Philips on CTV on 11 April 1976, Enders said: "We think that the Canadian American relationship is one that has a lot of opportunities as well as clearly some differences that have to be solved.
 I think that an activist approach to this is the word I would use about the kinds of missions that I've been given and the kind of person I expect to be here.
 This is necessary to ensure that we exploit those opportunities as well as try and resolve those differences so that the differences don't come to dominate the relationship."

-Enders decided on an extensive outreach effort of speeches focussed on his 'missions': defence, energy, the environment and trade liberalisation.
-This was a dramatic change from the historical tradition of US envoys engaging in fatuous talk about best friends, closest neighbours and undefended border".
+Enders decided on an extensive outreach effort of speeches focused on his 'missions': defense, energy, the environment and trade liberalization.
+This was a dramatic change from the historical tradition of US envoys engaging in fatuous talk about best friends, closest neighbors and undefended border".
 He was at times attacked for unwarranted intrusion in Canadian affairs.

-Intensive socialising was also part of the programme.
-Enders and Gaetana both spoke perfect French: essential in Canada in 1976 on the eve of the victory of the Parti Quebecois.
-They travelled the length and breadth of Canada, Enders alone claiming to have travelled 50,000 miles each year.
+Intensive socializing was also part of the program.
+Enders and Gaetana both spoke fluent French: essential in Canada in 1976 on the eve of the victory of the Parti Quebecois.
+Gaetana and Enders travelled together covering extensive regions of the country.
+Enders stated that he travelled 50,000 miles annually across Canada.

 Early on in his posting, Enders addressed in a speech at the Conference Board of Canada in November 1976, the "continentalism that haunts every discussion of improving Canadian-US relations".
 This periodic Canadian paranoia of being absorbed by the US de facto, he thought, was a natural consequence of the US being Canada's top trading partner.
-He responded by noting that the US had now also recognised Canada as its top trading partner, setting the stage for a partnership of equals.
-Enders anticipated that mutual dependence would grow under ambitious tariff liberalisation.
+He responded by noting that the US had now also recognized Canada as its top trading partner, setting the stage for a partnership of equals.
+Enders anticipated that mutual dependence would grow under ambitious tariff liberalization.